KO-D 6-Man Tag Team Championship

 The KO-D (King of DDT) 6-Man Tag Team Championship (KO-D6人タッグ王座, KO-D Roku-nin Taggu Ōza) is a professional wrestling championship owned by the DDT Pro-Wrestling (DDT) promotion.
-The title is currently vacant.
+The current champions are Damnation T.A (Daisuke Sasaki, Hideki Okatani, and Ilusion), who are in their second reign as a team but ninth for Sasaki, third for Okatani, and second for Ilusion individually.
+They won the title by defeating Strange Love Connection (Kanon, Yukio Naya, and Viento Levante) at Dramatic Infinity on September 21, 2026.

-The title was first announced during DDT's year-end event on December 23, 2012, becoming the promotion's fifth active title.
+The title was first announced at Never Mind 2012 on December 23, making it the promotion's fifth active title.
 The first champions were crowned on January 12, 2013.
 The title has also been defended in All Japan Pro Wrestling (AJPW) as part of a relationship between DDT and AJPW.
 The championship is contested for by teams of three wrestlers.
 Like most professional wrestling championships, the title is won as a result of a scripted match.

 History

 DDT Pro-Wrestling (DDT) had previously promoted matches for the Jiyugaoka 6-Person Tag Team Championship, the Sea Of Japan 6-Person Tag Team Championship and the UWA World Trios Championship, but although all three titles were last held by DDT wrestlers, none of them have been seen in the promotion since the end of 2010.
 The inaugural KO-D 6-Man Tag Team Champions were determined on January 12, 2013, in a four-team single-elimination tournament, which saw Team Dream Futures (Keisuke Ishii, Shigehiro Irie and Soma Takao) defeat Team Shiro (Akito, Makoto Oishi and Sanshiro Takagi) in the finals to win the title.